 Shortly after full- and half-year results, presentations are made by the CEO and the Finance Director to significant shareholders, supported by the Company’s financial PR company and brokers.
 Presentations are also made at various investor events which are usually published on the Company’s website.
 Normally, but not always, the Company Chair will attend these presentations so as to appreciate first-hand the concerns or interests that shareholders may have.

-The Company Chair writes annually to all those shareholders who hold or control 1% or more of the issued share capital.This letter invites direct contact with himself and/or the senior independent director.
+The Chair keeps in regular contact with and, as appropriate, meets major shareholders during the year.
 Shareholders wishing to make contact with the Chair, CEO or Senior Independent Director (‘SID’) may contact them by email or contact the Company and advise that they wish to speak to any of the aforementioned directors.
 Feedback from shareholders is carefully considered and acted upon where appropriate.

 The most important resources held by the Company are its skilled employees, its intellectual property, customer approvals and relationships with customers, suppliers, and its loyal shareholders.
-Intellectual property in the form of technology development and patents are monitored, rigorously managed and protected by the IP committee of the Board.
+Intellectual property in the form of technology development and patents are monitored, rigorously managed and protected by management’s IP committee.

 The form or manner of the coating is different for each application and the lead time to sales can be several months or years and sometimes very much longer.
 During this period, strong and enduring customer relationships are built and visits to customers are often made by the Technical Director and/or CEO.